brentsimmons/inessential.com/posts/2020/03/15/two_weeks_at_home.markdown

 @title Two Weeks at Home
 @pubDate 2020-03-15 23:02:18 -0700
-@modDate 2020-03-15 23:02:18 -0700
+@modDate 2020-03-15 23:03:27 -0700
 Monday is the 14th day my wife and I will spend in self-isolation.
-We’re getting groceries once a week, but anything optional is just not done, and everything is optional.
+We’re getting groceries once a week, but anything optional is just not done, and everything else is optional.

 We skipped the small dinner party we were invited to on the weekend.
 We haven’t been to a bar or a restaurant or even to a coffee shop.
 I’m not getting my hair cut tomorrow.